hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

 In this lab, you will complete the following activities:

-* Verify that the lab prerequisites are met (that you have the required Azure resources)

-    * The script will create an IoT Hub if needed.
-    * The script will create three new device identities for this lab.
+* Configure Lab Prerequisites (required Azure resources)
 * Create an Azure Time Series Insights (TSI) environment
 * Connect to IoT Hub with Time Series Insights (TSI)
 * View time series data using the Time Series Insights (TSI) Explorer

 ## Lab Instructions

-### Exercise 1: Verify Lab Prerequisites
+### Exercise 1: Configure Lab Prerequisites

 This lab assumes the following Azure resources are available: